Jaffe-/NESizer2/README.md

 - **PC0**  --->  **RESET** pin on 2A03
 - **PC1**  <---  **PHI2** clock output from 2A03

 The Atmega168 runs on a 20MHz crystal oscillator clock, which is outputted on the **PB0** / **CLKO** pin.
 This clock is fed to the 2A03, and divided internally to provide a 20/12 MHz = 1.66MHz clock for the 6502 and APU.
-This is a bit too low for the 2A03 (it runst at 1.79MHz in the NES), but it has no serious impact on APU operation except for the length counters, which aren't that useful.
+This is a bit lower than the usual frequency for the 2A03 (1.79 MHz), but it has no serious impact on APU operation.

-The reset could possibly be omitted (and just pulled high), but connecting it to the Atmega allows for the 2A03 to be reset at any time, which might be handy.
+The reset connection could possibly be omitted (and the 2A03 reset pin just connected to a standard reset circuit), but connecting it to the Atmega allows for the 2A03 to be reset at any time, which might be handy.

 The **PHI2** output (M2 in the schematic's 2A03 pinout) from the 2A03 is the clock signal of the 6502 which goes high when the 6502 reads or writes in memory.
 This simplifies synchronizing with the 6502 when sending it instructions.

 #### 2A03 setup